hertogp/stitch/_readme.md

 Yet another [typst](https://typst.app/) package, this time for advanced data visualization.
-Unfortunately, typst and its packages currently have no way of downloading data, so the following codeblock is used for side-effects only (well, its included here to show it's actually there and doing something)
+Unfortunately, typst and its packages currently have no way of downloading data, so the following codeblock is used for side-effects only

 ``` {#cb05 stitch="download" arg="local-temperature.json"}
 curl -sL 'https://api.open-meteo.com/v1/forecast?latitude=52.52&longitude=13.41&'\
 'hourly=temperature_2m&timezone=Europe%2FLondon&forecast_days=1&format=json'\
 | jq .
 ```
 This downloads today's temperature to `.stitch/cetz/local-temperature.json`, which is then used in the following codeblock to create a graph.